josephbeuysmum/Dertisch/README.md

 Using Filzanzug
 ---------------

-Filzanzug comes with seven in-built model classes:
+Filzanzug allows you to create bespoke proxies and services tailored towards your app's specific needs, and it also comes with seven in-built model classes tailored towards functionality common to all apps:

 	FZBundledJsonService
 	// provides simplified access to json config data bundled with the app